 What are the consequences of poor culture?

 Having a poor culture can lead to serious consequences for a business.
 At the risk management level, it can lead to legal, regulatory, PR and internal management risks.
+It can lead to poor mental health and disengagement amongst staff, and a loss of key talent, with consequential business loss.
 More generally, it can simply result in poor business decision-making.